janezd/trubar/README.md

 The file with translations does not (and cannot indicate without a lot of additional clutter) whether the string is an f-string or not.
 This can be deduced by the presence of `{...}` within the string ... or checked in the code.

 Translator cannot replace an ordinary string with an f-string, because (s)he touches only what is between the quotes.
+If, however, translator decides to exclude data that is interpolated, (s)he may do so by simply omitting the parts between braces; this is still a valid (though pointless) f-string.

 #### Plural forms